Evil Dead Rise

-Evil Dead Rise is a 2023 American supernatural horror film written and directed by Lee Cronin.
+Evil Dead Rise is a 2023 supernatural horror film written and directed by Lee Cronin.
+It serves as a sequel to Evil Dead (2013) and the fifth installment in the Evil Dead film series.
 The film stars Lily Sullivan and Alyssa Sutherland as two estranged sisters trying to survive and save their family from Deadites.
 Morgan Davies, Gabrielle Echols, and Nell Fisher (in her film debut) appear in supporting roles.
+The film is an international co-production between New Zealand, Ireland and the United States.

 The film's development was preceded by scrapped plans for direct sequels to Evil Dead (2013) and Army of Darkness (1992), and a fourth season of Ash vs Evil Dead (2015–2018).
 By October 2019, Sam Raimi announced that a new film was in development, with Rob Tapert producing, Raimi and Bruce Campbell executive producing, and Cronin writing and directing the project.
-New Line Cinema (the first film's distributor) was announced as a production company involved.
+New Line Cinema, the first film's distributor, was announced as a production company involved.
 Principal photography took place in New Zealand from June to October 2021.
-The film was originally set to premiere on the streaming service HBO Max, but distributor Warner Bros.
-Pictures opted to release the film theatrically first after positive test screenings.
+Initially set to premiere on the streaming service HBO Max, distributor Warner Bros.
+Pictures opted to release Evil Dead Rise theatrically after positive test screenings.

-Evil Dead Rise had its world premiere at South by Southwest on March 15, 2023, and was theatrically released in the United States on April 21, 2023, by Warner Bros.
+Evil Dead Rise premiered at South by Southwest on March 15, 2023, and released in the United States on April 21 by Warner Bros.
 Pictures.
 The film received positive reviews from critics and grossed $147 million worldwide, becoming the highest-grossing film of the series.
-At the 51st Saturn Awards, it earned two nominations: Best Horror Film and Best Make-up.
+At the 51st Saturn Awards, it was nominated for Best Horror Film and Best Make-up.
+A sixth installment, titled Evil Dead Burn, was released on July 10, 2026.